django-oscar/django-oscar/docs/source/ref/apps/dashboard.rst

   record's partner's ``users``.
 * Delete and list products.
 Limited to products the user is allowed to update.
 * Managing orders.
 Similar to products, a user get access if one of an order's lines is associated with a matching partner.
+By default, user will get access to all lines of the order, even though supplies only one of them.
+  If you need user to see only own lines or apply additional filtering - you can customize :meth:`~oscar.apps.dashboard.order.views.OrderDetailView.get_order_lines` method.

 For many marketplace scenarios, it will make sense to ensure at checkout that a basket only contains lines from one partner.